jgh003/Recipes-Analysis/README.md

 | (' cheese deluxe", ', ', ', ', ', ', ', ', ', ', ', ', ', ', ', ', ') |                            3 |                             7 |                              3 |
 | (' sugar", ', ', ')                                                   |                            1 |                             5 |                              1 |

 Here, I further investigated how common statistics would measure up for recipes when it came to the amount of protein with given ingredients.
-Many values were unique, and may be more interesting if I had got the mean() and so forth for the individual ingredients.
+Some values like shown above, are repeats, and would likely be more useful if I had time to clean it up.

 # Assessment of Missingness